 - Strong, cohesive branding built a better customer experience.

-- Fun, engaging art direct and copy made the tangible send irresistible.
+- Fun, engaging art direct and copy made the tactile send irresistible.

 LiveRamp Builds Their Own Luck with Fortune Cookies